Name of Procedure

 - Once in position, aspirate to ensure that no blood returns

 - Inject contrast under live fluoroscopy.
-This is to look for superior-inferior spread and to also evaluate if you can see vascular uptake.
+This is to look for superior-inferior spread and rule out vascular uptake.

 - Once you confirm appropriate spread, you can inject your primary medication (~5mL of 0.25% bupivacaine).

-- This can be done slowly and with with frequent aspiration.
+- Inject slowly and with with frequent aspiration.

-- Below both needles have already been placed and contrast spread is demonstrated.
+- In the image below, both needles have already been placed and contrast spread is demonstrated.

 - Check and AP view to confirm needle placement (below, both needles are shown):